graycoreio/daffodil/libs/design/button/README.md

 Status indicators help users understand the type of action a button performs and its importance relative to other buttons in the same context.
 Use the `status` property to convey different semantic meanings.

 <daffio-example-viewer example="statusable-button"></daffio-example-viewer>

+## States

+### Disabled
+Use the `disabled` property to disable a button that shouldn't be actionable.
+The button will appear faded and won't respond to user interaction.

+<daffio-example-viewer example="disabled-button"></daffio-example-viewer>

+### Loading
+Use the `loading` property to indicate that an action is being processed.
+When `loading` is set to `true`, the button displays a spinner.

+<daffio-example-viewer example="loading-button"></daffio-example-viewer>

 ## Accessbility
 Daffodil uses native `<a>` and `<button>` HTML elements to ensure an accessible experience by default.